AlexxNica/poldham.github.io/_posts/2015-05-25-patentscope.md

 "FP:((EN_TI:("synthetic biology" OR "biologic synthetic") OR EN_AB:("synthetic biology" OR "biologic synthetic")) OR (DE_TI:("synthetische Biologie" OR "synthetischen biologischen" OR "biologische synthetische" OR "Biologische synthetische") OR DE_AB:("synthetische Biologie" OR "synthetischen biologischen" OR "biologische synthetische" OR "Biologische synthetische")) OR (ES_TI:("biológicas sintéticas") OR ES_AB:("biológicas sintéticas")) OR (FR_TI:("biologie synthétique" OR "biologie synthéthique") OR FR_AB:("biologie synthétique" OR "biologie synthéthique")) OR (JA_TI:("生物合成" OR "合成生体" OR "の生物学的合成") OR JA_AB:("生物合成" OR "合成生体" OR "の生物学的合成")) OR (ZH_TI:("合成生物") OR ZH_AB:("合成生物")))"

 If supervised mode is selected from the `Expansion mode` drop down, it becomes possible to select technology areas for the generation of terminology.
 While we haven't worked through this in detail that could be very helpful for domain specific query generation.
 All in all, this is one of the most original and powerful tools that Patentscope has to offer.
+A detailed `.pdf`guide to using CLIR is available [here](https://patentscope.wipo.int/search/help/en/CLIR_DOC.pdf).

 ##Sequence Data